Denali Park Road closures raise tourism concerns in Alaska

 “Despite the concern it has raised lately, the park is committed to devoting the resources necessary to opening the Park Road as close to its traditional schedule as possible,” Denali National Park spokesman G.W.
 Hitchcock said in an email.

-The park servicerepeatedlyclosed parts of the road last summer amid heavy rains, rockfall and mudslides.
+The park service repeatedly closed parts of the road last summer amid heavy rains, rockfall and mudslides.

-Recent National Park Service surveys found the speed ofalandslide at Pretty Rockssection of the roadhas increased dramatically since September and the road was slumping nearly 2 inches (5 centimeters) every day after August.
+Recent National Park Service surveys found the speed of a landslide at Pretty Rocks section of the road has increased dramatically since September and the road was slumping nearly 2 inches (5 centimeters) every day after August.

-Private vehicles are restricted beyond Mile 15of the road.
+Private vehicles are restricted beyond Mile 15 of the road.
 But hundreds of thousands of visitors each year use buses run by commercial operators to take them into the park.
-A 2011 study estimated about 60% of peak-season visits to the park wentbeyond Mile 15.
+A 2011 study estimated about 60% of peak-season visits to the park went beyond Mile 15.

-Business owners inside the park rely on the road tobring in suppliesfor guests.
+Business owners inside the park rely on the road to bring in supplies for guests.

-Alaska’s House of Representatives passed a resolution urging the federal government to help with solutions to the road’sproblems.
+Alaska’s House of Representatives passed a resolution urging the federal government to help with solutions to the road’s problems.

 Republican Gov. Mike Dunleavy wrote a letter this month to the U.S. Interior Department requesting short- and long-term help.